abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 The RStudio interface consists of four main panes, or windows.
 Briefly,

-1. Bottom left: console or command window.
-Here you can type any valid R command after the “>” prompt and R will execute that command.
+1. <strong>Bottom left</strong>: console or command window.
+Here you can type any valid R command after the ```>``` prompt followed by <strong>Enter</strong> and R will execute that command.
-2. Top left: text editor or script window.
+2. <strong>Top left</strong>: text editor or script window.
 This is where you can save and edit collections of commands.
-3. Top right: environment / history window.
-The environment window contains data and values R has currently stored in its memory.
-The history window shows all commands which were executed in the console window.
+3. <strong>Top right</strong>: environment & history window.
+The environment window contains objects (data, values, functions) R has currently stored in its memory.
+The history window shows all commands which were executed in the console.
-4. Bottom right: files / plots / packages / help / viewer pane.
-Here you can open files, view plots (also previous plots), install and load packages, read the help pages, and view markdown and other documents in the viewer tab.
+4. <strong>Bottom right</strong>: files, plots, packages, help, & viewer pane.
+Here you can open files, view plots, install and load packages, read man pages, and view markdown and other documents in the viewer tab.

 <center>![panes](https://github.com/abc-datacamp/abc-intro-2-git-in-rstudio/raw/master/attachments/rstudio_panes.png)</center>